Into the Eremos

 In preparation for this leg of my trip, I did a lot of research about the state of the National Parks during a government shutdown, and was pleased to learn that the Grand Canyon did not fully close.
 I have a campsite on the North Ridge reserved, and will drive from there down to Sedona, Arizona, Monday afternoon in time for my photoshoot on Cathedral Rock.

 As I perpare to enter back into the desert by myself, I’m reminded that I know the Eremos well.
+In Greek, Eremos means “the desert” — desert doesn’t necessarily mean sand and heat, it can be translated as deserted place, desolate, solitary, lonely, quiet, or wilderness.

-In Greek, Eremos means “the desert” — a lonely, desolate place.
-But for the mystics, the Eremos was never about isolation; it was about encounter.
+For the mystics, the Eremos was never about isolation; it was about encounter.
 Even Jesus withdrew to the Eremos again and again.
 It was where He fasted for forty days, where He wrestled with temptation, and where angels came to minister to Him.
 The Eremos was both exile and embrace—the wild, quiet space where everything unnecessary fell away, leaving only God.

 We often imagine spiritual growth happening in the fullness of life — community, creation, abundance.
 But the mystics knew the Eremos is where the soul is refined.
 It is the sacred dependence that makes room for Presence.
+I really like the way author Christopher Boozell describes this:

 The Desert Fathers and Mothers fled to the Egyptian wilderness seeking solitude, but what they found was communion.
 In the silence, they heard the whisper that the noise of the world had drowned out.
 In the absence of distraction, they discovered that God was not “out there” at all, but dwelling within.